 Lithium is barely ever recycled due to its complicated life cycle.
 Throughout their lifespan, these batteries go through irreversible damage.
 What this means is that it’s impossible to repurpose them simply.
 As a result, recyclers need to tear the battery apart and extract the lithium.
 Afterward, they can re-manufacture them.

-During the manufacturing process, producers include a host of additives into the electrolyte liquid in the battery.
+During the manufacturing process, producers include a host of additives in the electrolyte liquid in the battery.
 These additives serve as a way to improve the li-ion battery in one way or another.

 For instance, an additive can make the battery more durable in changing weather conditions.
 On the other hand, another additive could serve as a way to speed up the manufacturing process.